yourlabs/django-autocomplete-light/docs/source/autocomplete.rst

-to be completely usable, you would mix both :py:class:`~autocomplete_light.autocomplete.base.AutocompleteBase` and :py:class:`~autocomplete_light.autocomplete.list.AutocompleteList` resulting in :py:class:`~autocomplete_light.autocomplete.AutocompleteListBase`.
+to be completely usable, you would mix both :py:class:`~autocomplete_light.autocomplete.base.AutocompleteBase` and :py:class:`~autocomplete_light.autocomplete.list.AutocompleteList` resulting in :py:class:`~autocomplete_light.autocomplete.AutocompleteListBase`:

+.. inheritance-diagram:: autocomplete_light.autocomplete.AutocompleteListBase
+   :parts: 1

-If you wanted to re-use your python list business logic with a template based rendering logic, you would mix :py:class:`~autocomplete_light.autocomplete.list.AutocompleteList` and :py:class:`~autocomplete_light.autocomplete.template.AutocompleteTemplate`, resulting in :py:class:`~autocomplete_light.autocomplete.AutocompleteListTemplate`.
+If you wanted to re-use your python list business logic with a template based rendering logic, you would mix :py:class:`~autocomplete_light.autocomplete.list.AutocompleteList` and :py:class:`~autocomplete_light.autocomplete.template.AutocompleteTemplate`, resulting in :py:class:`~autocomplete_light.autocomplete.AutocompleteListTemplate`:

+.. inheritance-diagram:: autocomplete_light.autocomplete.AutocompleteListTemplate
+   :parts: 1

 So far, you should understand that rendering and business logic are not coupled in autocomplete classes: you can make your own business logic (ie.  using redis, haystack ...) and re-use an existing rendering logic (ie.
 :py:class:`~autocomplete_light.autocomplete.base.AutocompleteBase` or
-:py:class:`~autocomplete_light.autocomplete.template.AutocompleteTemplate` and
+:py:class:`~autocomplete_light.autocomplete.template.AutocompleteTemplate`) and
 vice-versa.

 For an exhaustive list of Autocomplete classes, refer to :ref:`the Autocomplete API doc <autocomplete-api>`.

-One last thing: Autocomplete classes should be registered so that the view can serve them and that form fields and widget be able to re-use them.
-The registry itself is rather simple and filled with good intentions, refer to :ref:`the Registry API doc <registry-api>`.
+One last thing: Autocomplete classes should be :ref:`registered <register>` so that the view can serve them and that form fields and widget be able to re-use them.
+The registry itself is rather simple and filled with good intentions, refer to :ref:`registry-api` documentation.

 Examples
 --------